CptConstantine/RoleByPost/README.md

 ### Top Priority

-- Upgrades to the /roll_request command to allow players to modify the skill and/or attribute
+- Improvements to /roll command to be more flexible
-  - System specific upgrades as well, like a button to invoke an aspect (Fate) to modify the result
+- System specific upgrades to the /roll_request command to allow players to modify the skill and/or attribute
 - Optionally set automatic reminders when someone is mentioned
 - Commands to make narration and dialogue more interesting
 - User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)